rajarshi008/Scarlet/README.md

 A [paper](https://link.springer.com/chapter/10.1007/978-3-030-99524-9_14) presenting the algorithms behind `Scarlet` was published in TACAS'2022.

 ## Installation
-To build from source, follow the set of commands:
+To build from source, use the following set of commands:
 ```
 git clone https://github.com/rajarshi008/Scarlet.git
 cd Scarlet